 \begin{proof} Using the notations in the proof of \autoref{thm:sect1} and considering $ \overline{X}_m $ as a zero space, now from \autoref{smoothbase1} and \autoref{final1} we obtain the results. \end{proof}

-\subsection{invariant foliations}
+\section{Invariant foliations}

-Invariant foliations have been investigated by many authors, see e.g. \cite{HPS77, Fen72, PSW97, PSW12, CY94} in finite dimensional setting, \cite{CLL91, BLZ00, BLZ99, Rue82, LL10} in the infinite dimensional setting, \cite{Cha08} even in metric spaces and many others in different settings, too numerous to list here.
-The settings include the different hyperbolicity assumptions (uniform hyperbolicity, non-uniform hyperbolicity, partial hyperbolicity, etc), the different types of `dynamics' (maps, semiflows, cocycles, random dynamical systems, etc), the different state spaces (compact Riemannian manifolds, Riemannian manifolds having bounded geometry, $ \mathbb{R}^n $, Banach spaces, even metric spaces).
-Invariant foliations (with invariant manifolds) are extremely useful in the study of qualitative properties of a dynamical system nearby invariant sets.
+Invariant foliations have been investigated by many authors: see e.g. \cite{HPS77, Fen72, PSW97, PSW12, CY94} in the finite-dimensional setting, \cite{CLL91, BLZ00, BLZ99, Rue82, LL10} in the infinite-dimensional setting, \cite{Cha08} even in metric spaces and many others in different settings, too numerous to list here.
+The settings include different hyperbolicity assumptions (uniform hyperbolicity, non-uniform hyperbolicity, partial hyperbolicity, etc.), different types of `dynamics' (maps, semiflows, cocycles, random dynamical systems, etc.), and different state spaces (compact Riemannian manifolds, Riemannian manifolds having bounded geometry, $ \mathbb{R}^n $, Banach spaces, metric spaces, etc.).
+Invariant foliations (and invariant manifolds) are extremely useful in the study of qualitative properties of a dynamical system near invariant sets.
 And they also provide some coordinates such that the dynamical system can be decoupled (see e.g. \autoref{decoupling} and \cite{Lu91}).
-Roughly, the strong (un)stable foliations exist in partially hyperbolic systems, but the center foliations do not (see e.g. \cite{RHRHTU12}).
-The notion of \emph{dynamical coherence} is important for further studying center foliations (see \cite{HPS77}).
-To avoid assuming the dynamical coherence, in their paper \cite{BW10}, Burns and Wilkinson introduced the `fake invariant foliations' (see also \autoref{fake} below) which are locally invariant.
+Roughly, strong (un)stable foliations exist in partially hyperbolic systems, but center foliations do not (see e.g. \cite{RHRHTU12}).
+The notion of \emph{dynamical coherence} is important in the study of center foliations (see \cite{HPS77}).
+To avoid assuming dynamical coherence, Burns and Wilkinson \cite{BW10} introduced `fake invariant foliations' (see also \autoref{fake} below) which are locally invariant.

 The regularity of invariant foliations is of crucial importance.
-For example, the H\"older and smooth regularity of the foliations (or more precisely the holonomy maps) are not only vital in the study of stably ergodic behavior (see e.g. \cite{PS97}) but also important to give higher smooth linearization (see e.g. \cite{ZZJ14} and \autoref{rmk:decoupling}).
-Usually, the smoothness of the leaves of the strong (un-)stable foliations is the same as the dynamical system (see e.g. \cite{HPS77}).
+For example, the H\"older and smooth regularity of foliations (or more precisely holonomy maps) are not only vital in the study of stably ergodic behavior (see e.g. \cite{PS97}) but also important for higher smooth linearization (see e.g. \cite{ZZJ14} and \autoref{rmk:decoupling}).
+Usually, the smoothness of leaves of strong (un)stable foliations is the same as that of dynamical systems (see e.g. \cite{HPS77}).
 However, the foliations may only be H\"older.
-Absolute continuity of the invariant foliations, which is another topic we do not address here, usually needs the H\"older continuity of the foliations as preparations; see e.g. \cite{LYZ13, BY17a} in the infinite dimension setting.
+The absolute continuity of invariant foliations usually requires the H\"older continuity of the foliations as preparations; see e.g. \cite{LYZ13, BY17a} in the infinite-dimensional setting.